 What is tummy time, and why is it important?

-The first thing to know about tummy time – when your baby is awake, and spends some time playing and interacting with the world from on her stomach – is why it’s important, even on days when Baby would rather lie back, or be carried.
+The first thing to know about tummy time – when your baby is awake, and spends some time playing and interacting with the world from on their stomach – is why it’s important, even on days when Baby would rather lie back, or be carried.

 Tummy time is great for babies because it gives them the chance to work on the chest, shoulder, and neck muscles that don’t get used in the same way when they lie on their backs.
 These are the muscles babies need when they learn to sit up, crawl, and, eventually, walk.